 Chevrolet Impala 2010+: It's a big comfortable sedan.
 The 2014 redesign made it into a head turner.
 The question we have is, will it be expensive to maintain at a higher mileage?

 Dodge Challenger: It's a great looking car and an excellent highway cruiser.
 The V8 is a better choice.
 Thanks to its iconic image, this car will keep its value for a long time.
 Of course, you might need to buy another daily driver to keep your Challenger in like-new shape.

-Tesla Models S: The model S drives like a dream, but problems down the road might be costly.
+Tesla Model S: The model S drives like a dream, but problems down the road might be costly.
 The main concern is the battery capacity and the condition of the electric drive (motors).
-On the other hand, there is no engine or oil changes to worry about.
+On the other hand, there is no engine to worry about.

 Best used late-model fuel-efficient 4-cylinder SUVs

 How do I get the best deal on a used car?

 What mileage is OK for a used car?

 What you should know when buying a used car?

 Pros and cons of buying a car with a turbocharger